-Patients often think about coronary disease and heart attacks as being the big killer, which they are, but many patients who suffer coronary disease don't die immediately from their coronary disease, yet they develop what's called ischemic cardiomyopathy, which is basically gradual weakening of the heart muscle from lack of blood flow.
-But those cardiomyopathies also occur from valves.
-And they can occur for non-coronary non-valvular reasons too.
+Patients often think about coronary disease and heart attacks as being the big killer, which they are, but many patients who suffer coronary disease don't die immediately from their coronary disease, but develop what's called ischemic cardiomyopathy, which is basically a gradual weakening of the heart muscle from lack of blood flow.
+But weakening of the heart muscle – which we call cardiomyopathy — can also result from valve disease.
+And it can occur for non-coronary non-valvular reasons too.
 Some patients get viral infections that cause a weakening of the heart, like the flu.

 And a lot of patients are under the care of a cardiologist for heart failure with medications that have done wonders for stabilizing and helping so many people with heart failure stay alive.
 But in many cases, those patients could feel better and could have their lives prolonged by procedures, whether they be percutaneous, hybrid, or surgical valvular procedures.
-Also, there are procedures for patients with end-stage heart failure that start at high-risk valve surgery, high-risk coronary revascularization, moving to things like mechanical devices, artificial support, and even heart transplantation.
+Also, there are procedures for patients with end-stage heart failure that range from high-risk valve surgery and high-risk coronary revascularization, to things like mechanical devices, artificial support, and even heart transplantation.

 Since you mentioned coronary arteries, will you touch on coronary bypass?
 Any changes?

-Coronary bypass is an operation in which we open the patient's chest in some way, whether by a large or small incision, we create bypasses to the blockages in the arteries on the heart using arteries from the chest wall, veins from the legs, et cetera.
-And in both coronary bypass and coronary vascularization we’ve seen tremendous progress with percutaneous and cardiac catheterization stenting of arteries over the last 20 years.
+Coronary bypass is an operation in which we open the patient's chest in some way, whether by a large or small incision, and create bypasses around the blockages in the arteries on the heart using arteries from the chest wall or arm, or veins from the legs.
+And in both coronary bypass and coronary revascularization in general, we’ve seen tremendous progress with percutaneous and cardiac catheterization stenting of arteries over the last 20 years.

 So, does that mean surgery is still the best treatment option for coronary disease?

-Recent studies, including the SYNTAX trial, have shown that there are some severities of coronary disease that are better treated with surgery than with stents.
-For all those reasons, we are still treating thousands of patients a year with coronary disease between interventional cardiology and surgery.
+Recent studies, including the SYNTAX and EXCEL trials, have shown that there are some types and degrees of coronary disease that are better treated with surgery than with stents.
+Yet, many patients are still candidates for stent procedures, especially at our center, which has experience with the most difficult and advanced stenting techniques.
+For these reasons, we are still treating thousands of patients a year with coronary disease between interventional cardiology and surgery.

 How do you decide between stenting and bypass?

 When a patient is told to have a bypass operation, the first question usually is, "Why can't I just get a stent?"
-And what we're learning now is that the initial allure of a stent sometimes arrived at a price.
-And I think that our interventional cardiologists, as well as our surgeons, have been working on international trials where we understand that it's not about pushing one procedure over another.
+And what we're learning now is that the initial allure of a stent sometimes comes at a price.
+And our interventional cardiologists, as well as our surgeons, have been working on international trials long enough to understand that it's not about pushing one procedure over another.
 It's about evaluating the patient's disease and offering them the best option, which in coronary disease may be percutaneous, it may be surgical, or maybe hybrid.

 We're doing minimally invasive procedures where we sometimes combine surgery with stents and even when we're not doing stents, we're doing minimally invasive approaches.
-We're doing off-pump beating heart surgery, and actually Dr. Craig Smith, the chairman of the department has one of the world's largest experiences in off-pump coronary bypass.
+We're doing off-pump beating heart surgery, and actually Dr. Craig Smith, our department chairman, has one of the world's largest experiences in off-pump coronary bypass.

 What is off-pump coronary bypass?